Northern Tver Bypass on M-11 Neva Motorway

 Operation

-The Northern Tver Bypass is the final stage of construction of M-11 Neva motorway between Moscow and St Petersburg.
+The Northern Tver Bypass completes the M-11 Neva motorway, linking Moscow and St. Petersburg.

 63.77 km